azamb/docs-engineering-matrix/team.md

 #### Engineer 1

-- Understands their role in the decision making process.
+- Understands their role in the decision-making process.
 - Can disagree and understand disagreement constructively and non-defensively.
 - Contributes to the discussion while fully embracing business solutions and committing to delivery.
 - Assumes good intent and competence.